railslove/showoff-presentations/wroc_love_2012/01_body_dept/01_slide.md

   * e.g. fewer tickets for the next sprint
 * Will help against burn out and you will think about your work in a positive way

+!SLIDE callout sk-red

+# Please believe us

+Burn out is a real blocker!

 !SLIDE

 Sleep right

 * Sleep is needed for recovery
 * Sometimes we wake up full of energy, sometimes not.
 Why?
-* Determine if you are a lark or an owl
-  * What time would you get up and go to sleep if you were entirely free to plan your day?
+  * Determine if you are a lark or an owl: What time would you get up and go to sleep if you were entirely free to plan your day?
   * Lark: Wake at 6am, sleep at 9 to 10 pm
   * Owl: Wake at 8 to 9 am, go to bet at midnight or 1 am
 * Stick to your sleep cycle (Wakemate etc.)

+!SLIDE callout lila

+# Reguraly take a
-* Nap
+Nap

+!SLIDE

 * Mammals are programmed for 2 periods of intense sleepiness
 * Consolidating sleep in 1 large sleepiness is not as recovering as 2 periods
 * Short naps can help
 * Lark: 1 or 1:30 pm, Owl: 2:30 or 3 pm
 * You cannot work "full steam" during your midday wave of drowsiness
 * So you can as well take a nap
 * Ideal length: 20 (light sleep) to 45 (including REM) minutes
 * Eye shades to protect your eyes from light
 * Headphones with white noise agains noise
 * Enjoy the energy boost after the nap

+!SLIDE callout lila

+# A Nap

-* Will help you stay focussed during most of your work time
+Will help you stay focussed during most of your work time

 !SLIDE